JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

     <li> Bugs </li>
     <li> Variables </li>
     <li> Comments </li>
+    <li>Strings </li>
 </ul>
-Functions are like an action or verb that let you do something in the program.
+<h3>Functions</h3> are like an action or verb that let you do something in the program.
 Most programming languages come with built-in functions that allow programmers to "do things". <br/>

 We see in the hello.py file that print is a function that allows us to print words to the terminal.